ananfito/100-days-of-code/day54.md

 ### Day 54: September 28, 2022

-**Today's Progress:** I continued working [Intermediate Algorithm Scripting](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#intermediate-algorithm-scripting) challenges on freeCodeCamp; 38% complete
+**Today's Progress:** I continued working [Intermediate Algorithm Scripting](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#intermediate-algorithm-scripting) challenges on freeCodeCamp; 38% complete.

 **Thoughts:** Today I had a really great and productive study session (albeit split up through the day).
 I managed to get through two challenges ('Search and replace' and 'DNA Pairing') on freeCodeCamp.
 Neither dealt with regular expressions so they were a bit easier than the challenges I worked on today.